 Shivering, I wondered if Jesus was cold, too, so I laid my scarf over His hands and His feet, the same hands and feet I would one day see again.
 I tucked Him in as best I could.
 “Good night,” I said to Him.
 “Sleep well; You’ve traveled far.”
 I stayed beside Him for a few minutes, just as I once stayed beside my own newborn sons as they drifted into sleep.

-And along the way I could see his wheels were turning and one of the things he was … he was kind of processing was, you know, “I’m adopted; I can kind of understand these kids a little bit,” but he knew that his life was far different.
+And along the way I could see his wheels were turning and one of the things he was - he was kind of processing was, you know, “I’m adopted; I - I can kind of understand these kids a little bit,” but he knew that his life was far different.
 And along the way, as we walked hand in and back to the room, he just looked at me and he said, “Dad, thanks for adopting me into your family.”
-And I just was totally blown away by that, brought to tears, because it was the first expression of his understanding that adoption is family and it’s forever.
-And it’s a gift.
+And I just was totally blown away by that, brought to tears, because it was the first expression of - of his understanding that adoption is family and it’s - it’s forever.
+And - and it’s a gift.

 Jim: He caught it.

 John: “...in your family.”
 Yeah.